a-turcu/MuTual/README.md

 ```data/mmlu/auxiliary_train``` is the train set of MMLU.
 The format is similar to MuTual.
 ```
 {
-  "question": "What is the embryological origin of the hyoid bone?", "choices": ["The first pharyngeal arch", "The first and second pharyngeal arches", "The second pharyngeal arch", "The second and third pharyngeal arches"], "answer": "D"
+  "question": "The best evidence that two land areas were once connected is the discovery that both land masses", "choices": ["have the same climate.", "are in the same stage of succession.", "exist along the same line of longitude.", "have similar types of rocks and fossils."], "answer": "D"
 }
 ```